 At Bales, we tackle common and complex surface finishing challenges with innovative solutions.
 Our engineers pay attention to every detail of your project — whether preparing the mold of a highly visible injection molded part or readying your tool or die for release, abrasion, or corrosion applications.
-No matter the desired finish, you’ll receive a quality job that meets SPE-SPI Standards and upholds to the tightest tolerances, which is critical for optimal mold performance and product functionality.
+No matter the desired finish, you’ll receive a quality job that meets SPE-SPI Standards and achieves optimal mold performance and product functionality.

 Already know which surface finish your job requires?
 Start Your Project Today